-5.8.7 Target Tracking Function
+5.8.7.
+Target Tracking Function

-Momentarily pushing and releasing the center button activates target tracking function.
-Use the rotary knob to select the target to track.
+Momentarily pushing and releasing the center knob activates the target tracking function.
+Rotate the center knob to select the target to track.
 Information details about the target will appear at the top of the display.
 This information includes callsign or flight plan identifier, information source, type of aircraft, distance, altitude, and airspeed.
-If an information item is unavailable, then dashes "---" will appear for the item.
+If an information item is unavailable, then dashes "- - -" will appear for the item.